Skip to main content

 We believe in transparent reviews.
 Here's what Claude Code doesn't handle well:

-• ⚠No free tier — minimum $20/month Pro subscription or API credits required
+• ⚠No free tier — minimum $20/month Pro subscription or API credits required, unlike free options like Gemini CLI

-• ⚠5-hour rolling usage windows on subscription plans create hard limits during intensive work sessions
+• ⚠5-hour rolling usage windows on subscription plans create hard limits during intensive all-day work sessions

-• ⚠Agent Teams feature multiplies token consumption proportionally — 3 agents = roughly 3x the cost
+• ⚠Agent Teams feature multiplies token consumption proportionally — 3 agents roughly equals 3x the cost

-• ⚠Autonomous action selection requires trust in AI judgment about safe vs. unsafe operations
+• ⚠Autonomous action selection requires trust in AI judgment about safe versus unsafe operations, which some teams may find uncomfortable for production environments

 Pros & Cons